-CAFETERIA PLAN CLAIM AND REIMBURSEMENT PROCESS
+FLEX\$TM CLAIM AND REIMBURSEMENT PROCESS

-The Cafeteria Plan covers eligible health care and dependent day care expenses that are incurred for the plan year that you are enrolled.
-This means that treatment and/or services must be provided on or after your effective date of coverage and during the time allowed for the plan year that you are a participant.
+FLEX\$[TM] covers eligible health care and dependent day care expenses that are incurred in the plan (calendar) year or by September 15th after the plan year that you are enrolled.
+This means that treatment and/or services must be provided on or after your effective date of coverage, during the plan year that you are a participant or by the next September 15th.
 The date that an expense was paid has no bearing on whether or not it is eligible under the program.

-Whenever you have verification of an eligible expense that was not paid with the card, you must complete a Cafeteria Plan claim to receive reimbursement.
-Claim forms may be obtained from your department payroll clerk.
-Claims will be processed and the eligible amount reimbursed directly to you by PEHP.
-Cafeteria Plan reimbursements will not be considered part of your taxable income for the year.
+You may use the benefit card provided to pay for medical expenses or pay for them with your funds and request reimbursement.
+Whenever you have verification of an eligible expense for which you have not used the card or for dependent day care expenses, you must complete a FLEX\$TM claim to receive reimbursement.
+Claim forms may be obtained from your department payroll clerk or from the PEHP web site.
+Claims will be processed within two business days of receipt and paid by direct deposit or check.
+FLEX\$TM reimbursements will not be considered part of your taxable income for the year.